devp19/devp19/README.md

 ```
-Currently Seeking Summer 2025 Internship
+Seeking Summer 2025 Internship
 ```

-### What I'm Working On...
+### What I'm working on
 Currently I'm working on a platform called RepoDex which is a student-friendly, accessible research paper “publishing” platform that gives students the opportunity to stand out among millions, review and edit papers, and connect with PHD level researchers.
 Designed to foster a collaborative academic community, RepoDex allows users to showcase their research, achievements, and certifications in a dynamic online portfolio.

 ### Languages